rh-telco-tigers/ocpcfbuild/README.md

 48. oc get nodes
 49. oc get csr
 50. oc adm certificate approve <csr_name>
+51. repeat steps 45 and 50 again (you will need to approve certs 2x for each worker node)
-51. openshift-install wait-for install-complete --dir=install
+52. openshift-install wait-for install-complete --dir=install

 Access Console from: